bradywinslow/portfolio_website/README.md

 - [Contact](#contact)

 ## Introduction
 Welcome to my portfolio!
-This website serves as a central hub for potential employers and collaborators to explore my coding journey.
-I've included information about me, my projects, and the skills I've developed to showcase what I bring to the table as a junior software engineer.
+This website serves as a central hub for my coding journey.
+I've included information about me, my skills, the projects I've built, and how to contact me.

 ## Features
 - **About Me:** Learn a bit about me through a brief bio.
+- **Skills:** See a list of programming languages, tools, and technologies I'm proficient in.
 - **Projects:** Explore my featured projects.
-- **Skills:** See a list of programming languages, tools, and technologies I'm proficient in.
 - **Contact:** Reach out to me through several contact options.

 ## Technologies Used
-- HTML5
-- CSS3
 - JavaScript
 - React
 - Netlify